-Several naturalised populations are reported from many parts of the world, like western Arabia, Bahrain, Jordan, Puerto Rico and the Hawaiian Islands (Berger, 1975; Meadows, 1994; Lever, 2005; Khoury et al., 2012; Birdlife International, 2018; Payne, 2020).
-The only naturalised population in Europe is in southern France, where it was first recorded in Nice in 1988, when around 20 individuals were observed at the Jardin Botanique de la Corniche Fleurie (Dubois, 2007).
+Received for publication: 23 November 2024 Accepted for publication: 4 December 2024.
+Online publication: 20 December 2024.
+Meadows, 1994; Lever, 2005; Khoury et al., 2012; Birdlife International, 2018; Payne, 2020).
+The only naturalized population in Europe is in southern France, where it was first recorded in Nice in 1988 when around 20 individuals were observed at the Jardin Botanique de la Corniche Fleurie (Dubois, 2007).

-The species' presence in Nice increased to 20-30 breeding pairs in the 1990s, and it subsequently spread through the Var valley (Lever, 2005; Dubois, 2007; Keller et al., 2020).
-In the 2000s the presence of the Indian Silverbill was known from Antibes and Biot to the west, to Lucerame in the north, about 25 km away from Nice.
-By that time, the total size of the population was estimated at a few hundred individuals (Pascal, 2003; Dubois, 2007), and in 2020 it was estimated to be about 1000 individuals (Keller et al., 2020).
+The species' presence in Nice increased to 20-30 breeding pairs in the 1990s, and it subsequently spread through the Var Valley (Lever, 2005; Dubois, 2007; Keller et al., 2020).
+In the 2000s, the presence of the Indian Silverbill was known from Antibes and Biot to the west, to Lucerame in the north, about 25 km away from Nice.
+By that time, the total size of the population was estimated at a few hundred individuals (Pascal, 2003; Dubois, 2007), and in 2020, it was estimated to be about 1000 individuals (Keller et al., 2020).
 The impact of the Indian Silverbill on the natural ecosystem of southern France is not documented (Pascal, 2003).

-The French population has been expanding westwards, with individuals reaching Toulon (Keller et al., 2020), while in the eastern part of its French range some extralimital observations from the main population, obtained through citizen science data, are known from Menton, close to the Italian border (21st March 2019, 2 individuals, Lucie Zoppi on faune-paca, and 24th January 2023, 5 individuals, Christophe Baudoin on faune-paca; latest access on 19th November 2024), confirming an expansion towards the east.
+The French population has been expanding westwards, with individuals reaching Toulon (Keller et al., 2020), while in the eastern part of its French range, some extralimital observations from the main population, obtained through citizen science data, are known from Menton, close to the Italian border (21st March 2019, 2 individuals, Lucie Zoppi on faune-paca, and 24th January 2023, 5 individuals, Christophe Baudoin on faune-paca; latest access on 19th November 2024), confirming an expansion towards the east.

-Fig. 1 shows the distribution of the species in southern France, considering the total number of records as background colour, and the French nesting sites (yellow points), considering just records with newly fledges juveniles, obtained from faune-paca.org (latest access on the 10th November 2024).
+Fig. 1 shows the distribution of the species in southern France, considering the total number of records as background color, and the French nesting sites (yellow points), considering just records with newly fledged juveniles, obtained from faune-paca.org (latest access on the 10th November 2024).
 The presence in southern France is concentrated in the Departments closest to Italy.
 The map also includes the new Italian records, which we will discuss later in the article.

-We report on further data supporting the eastwards expansion and suggesting the colonisation to Italy, from October 2022, in different localities of the Ligurian shoreline.
-Most sightings were recorded in the western part of the region, mostly in Sanremo, Taggia and Imperia, though there is a single record from the La Spezia area.
+We report on further data supporting the eastwards expansion and suggesting the colonization of Italy, from October 2022, in different localities of the Ligurian shoreline.
+Most sightings were recorded in the western part of the region, mostly in Sanremo, Taggia, and Imperia, though there is a single record from the La Spezia area.
 The record in Ameglia (SP) is still up for debate.
-There are no records from Albissola to Ameglia, a gap of more than 140 km, therefore it cannot be ruled out that these are two escaped cagebirds, although it can also be due to the lack of observers in the eastern part of the region.
-If they are indeed two individuals who arrived from France, it would be concerning how quickly they reached the opposite side of the region.
+There are no records from Albissola to Ameglia, a gap of more than 140 km, therefore, it cannot be ruled out that these are 2 escaped cagebirds, although it can also be due to the lack of observers in the eastern part of the region.
+If they are indeed 2 individuals who arrived from France, it would be concerning how quickly they reached the opposite side of the region.